jamie-anson/Project-Beacon/Website/RETRY_UI_FIX.md

-# Retry Mechanism UI Fix
+gpus# Retry Mechanism UI Fix

 ## Problem
 The retry mechanism was not appearing in the UI after execution failures.
 Users saw greyed out "Answer" text instead of a functional "Retry" button.